Hooks, Webtasks, and Extensibility PointsBeta

 Hooks allow you to extend the Auth0 platform with custom code.

-Use the Webtask Editor
+Use the Webtask Editor to edit Hooks

-You can edit Hooks directly using the Webtask Editor.
+Edit Hooks directly using the Webtask Editor.
 Please see the Webtask documentation for detailed information.